andreybratus/tutorial/create-transform.md

 * In the next step we will round the numeric values to 2 digits after the decimal point.
 Open the transform window by clicking on the arrow near the column title and selecting:
 > Edit cells --> Transform
-In this window we can apply custom transformations on column entries by writing expressions in one of the available languages (Google Refine Expression Language [(GREL)}(https://github.com/OpenRefine/OpenRefine/wiki/Google-refine-expression-language), Clojure or Jython.
+In this window we can apply custom transformations on column entries by writing expressions in one of the available languages (Google Refine Expression Language [(GREL)][grel], Clojure or Jython.
 In this tutorial we use Jython as an example:
 ```
 return round(value,2)